andreterron/mainframe/docs/cloudflare-tunnels.md

 After saving the tunnel, you will be redirected to the **Tunnels** page.
 Look for your new tunnel to be listed along with its active connector.

-Restart your Mainframe instance, kill the process and run `yarn start` on the root of your Mainframe folder.
+Restart your Mainframe instance, kill the process and run `npm start` on the root of your Mainframe folder.

 Open your custom domain on a browser to see your Mainframe!